kaiser-rpg/KaiserRPG.github.io/_includes/action/intention/magic.md

 ### Magic
 **Intention**: 2 AP

-The magic intention allows you to manipulate mana, whether that be accumulation or transfer.
-There are four Magic Intentions and each round you can only take one of them.
-The four options are Accumulate Pure Mana, Accumulate for a Prepared Spell, Cast an Innate Spell, and Transfer Mana.
+The _Magic_ intention allows you to manipulate mana, whether that be accumulation or transfer.
+There are four _Magic_ intentions and each round you can only take one of them.
+The four options are _Accumulate Pure Mana_, _Accumulate for a Prepared Spell_, _Cast an Innate Spell_, and _Transfer Mana_.

 {% include action/intention/magic-mass.md %}